an12346/eau-claires-salon/README.md

 * Next, compile the code using the command `$ dotnet build`
 * Then, to run the application in a web browser, use the command `$ dotnet run`

+To recreate database:
+* Ensure MySQL server is running by putting in the command `mysql -uroot -pepicodus` in the terminal
+* Open MySQL Workbench
+* Click `create new schema` in the navbar and enter a name for the database
+* Click apply and finish
+* Click on the newly created schema in the schemas section and right click on the `Tables` option
+* Fill out the name and column fields and click apply and finish

 ## Known Bugs